Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 The resale vs. rental calculation

-New York State Code requires an egress window or door from any basement bedroom.
-Cutting an egress window through a Westchester foundation (often poured concrete 8–12 inches thick) runs $4,000–$12,000 depending on wall condition and finish grade.
-Don’t skip this — it’s both a code requirement and a safety requirement.
+IRC Section R310 (adopted as part of the 2020 RCNYS) requires an emergency escape and rescue opening from any basement that contains a sleeping room.
+Cutting an egress window through a Westchester foundation (often poured concrete 8–12 inches thick) typically runs $4,000–$12,000 depending on wall thickness, opening size, and finish-out.
+This is both a code requirement and a life-safety requirement—don’t skip it.

 Window wells and their own rules